Approximation in K-theory for Waldhausen Quasicategories: Abstract

 \section{Abstract}

-We prove that an exact functor of Waldhausen quasicategories induces a stable equivalence of $K$-theory spectra if it induces an equivalence of cofibration homotopy categories.
-As a special case, if an exact functor reflects cofibrations and induces an equivalence of homotopy categories, then it induces a stable equivalence of $K$-theory spectra.
+We prove a series of Approximation Theorems in the setting of Waldhausen quasicategories.
+These theorems, inspired by Waldhausen's 1985 Approximation Theorem, give sufficient conditions for an exact functor of Waldhausen quasicategories to induce a level-wise weak homotopy equivalence of $K$-theory spectra.

-The main technical result to prove these versions of Waldhausen Approximation is that a functor of quasicategories $F\co \cala \to \calb$ induces a weak homotopy equivalence of maximal Kan complexes if it is essentially surjective, $\cala$ admits colimits of diagrams in its maximal Kan complex indexed by finite posets, $F$ preserves them, and $F$ reflects equivalences.
+The Pre-Approximation Theorem, which holds in the general setting of quasicategories {\it without} Waldhausen structures, provides sufficient conditions for a functor $F\co \cala \to \calb$ to restrict to an equivalence of the maximal $\infty$-groupoids in $\cala$ and $\calb$.
+These conditions are: $F$ reflects equivalences, every codomain morphism $Fa \to b$ factors as $(\text{equiv}) \circ F(f)$, the functor $ho(F)$ of homotopy categories is essentially surjective and full on isomorphisms, the domain quasicategory $\cala$ admits colimits of diagrams of equivalences indexed by connected finite posets, and $F$ preserves such colimits.

+Our Approximation Theorems follow from the Pre-Approximation Theorem.
+The Approximation Theorem in the quasicategorical setting most analogous to Waldhausen's is: if an exact functor $F\co \cala \to \calb$ satisfies Waldhausen's App 1 and App 2, and the domain $\cala$ admits colimits of the aforementioned type and $F$ preserves them, then $\mathbf{K}(F)$ is a level-wise equivalence.
+As a corollary, if $F$ is an exact functor with $ho(F)$ an equivalence of ordinary categories, and every morphism in the domain $\cala$ is a cofibration, then $\mathbf{K}(F)$ is a level-wise equivalence.

+We then introduce a version of App 2 called Cofibration App 2 that only requires factorization of cofibrations $Fa \rightarrowtail b$ as $(\text{equiv}) \circ F(\text{cofibration})$ and prove an analogous Cofibration Approximation Theorem, and a corollary for certain functors that induce an equivalence of cofibration homotopy categories.

-We also prove that $S_n^\infty$ is Waldhausen equivalent to $\calf_{n-1}^\infty$ using the mid anodyne maps known as spine inclusions, and clarify how hypotheses and notions in Waldhausen structures are related in new ways in the context of quasicategories.
-In the last section, we give conditions for an exact functor to induce an equivalence between (cofibration) homotopy categories of higher $S^\infty_n$-iterates. \\ [2mm]
+We also prove that $S_n^\infty$ is Waldhausen equivalent to $\overline{\calf_{n-1}^\infty}$ using the mid anodyne maps known as spine inclusions, and clarify how hypotheses and notions in Waldhausen structures are related in new ways in the context of quasicategories. \\ [2mm]